revisit-studies/reVISit-studies.github.io/tutorials.md

 </html>
 ```

-One of the interesting peices of the above code is that this HTML document interacts with reVISit in a two-way fashion.
-Firstly, note that the script to render the barchart is wrapped in the “Revisit.onDataReceive” function.
+One of the interesting pieces of the above code is that this HTML document interacts with reVISit in a two-way fashion.
+Firstly, note that the script to render the bar chart is wrapped in the “Revisit.onDataReceive” function.
 This listens for data that is passed to the HTML document via the "parameters" key in the configuration of the component.
 You will see shortly how we can use this HTML document as a template for multiple components with different datasets.

 Furthermore, you’ll see that we have also created an “onClick” function and attached it to each of the bars in the bar graph.
 This click function uses the “Revisit.postAnswers” method to send information back to reVISit.